WordPress/wordpress-playground/README.md

 ## Project structure

-WordPress.wasm consists of the following building blocks:
+WordPress.wasm is made of the following building blocks:

 * [php-wasm](./packages/php-wasm) – a configurable PHP->WebAssembly build pipeline, convenient JavaScript bindings, and a PHP server implemented in JavaScript.
 * [php-wasm-browser](./packages/php-wasm) – tools to run real PHP apps in the browser via `php-wasm`, like a Service Worker implementation or Worker Threads to run the PHP runtime concurrently.
 * [wordpress-wasm](./packages/php-wasm) – runs WordPress in the browser using the other two packages.

-Consult the README.md in each of these packages to learn more.
+Consult the linked README.md files in each of these packages to learn more.